Blepharoplasty Surgery in London

 Why is blepharoplasty done?

-You may consider visiting blepharoplasty surgeon if you suffer from drooping or sagging of the eyelid skin that prevents your eyes from completely opening or notice a pull down effect on the lower eyelids.
-If you suffer from eyeballs alone with no extra skin a conjunctival blepharoplasty may be more suitable.
-A reduction of the skin and removal of the excess skin from the eyelids can help improve the vision.
-Blepharoplasty of the upper and lower eyelids can also give the eyes a younger and more alert appearance.
+People consult a blepharoplasty surgeon if they have sagging or drooping of the eyelid skin.This can impact your eyes by making it difficult to completely open them or you may notice a pull down effect of the skin on the lower eyelids.
+If you notice you have eyebags alone to the lower eyelids with no extra skin a conjunctival blepharoplasty may be worth considering.
+An to remove the excess skin from the upper eyelids can help improve the vision whilst this is not the case on the lower lids.
+Blepharoplasty to treat the upper and lower eyelids can help restore confidence by giving a more younger and more natural appearance to the eyelids and face as a whole.

 Blepharoplasty is an option if you have: